-2020 has taught us the importance of having an emergency fund to keep ourselves financially covered during tough times.
-The pandemic has caused many Malaysians to lose their jobs, source of income and suffer pay cuts.
+The Covid-19 pandemic has taught us the importance of having an emergency fund to keep ourselves financially covered during tough times.
+The pandemic has caused many Malaysians to lose their jobs, sources of income and suffers pay cuts.
 With this kind of situation suddenly coming in, we are becoming more concerned when it comes to money matters.

 Based on Bank Negara Malaysia’s (BNM) Capability and Inclusion Survey 2015, it was reported that 75% of Malaysians find it difficult to raise RM1,000 cash for emergency purposes.
 Additionally, 32% of Malaysians can only cover at most a week’s worth of expenses if they lose their source of income.